LeaderNess · IFS Inner Work

 Defensive Blocker • Shame Armour

-Core wound: deep shame compensated through superiority and contempt
+What drives it: deep shame compensated through superiority and contempt

 “I act as though I’m above criticism.
 It stops people getting close enough to see the truth.”